[Robert J. Sawyer] SCIENCE FICTION WRITER

 Arthur Ellis Award

-A juried award presented annually since 1983 by the Crime Writers of Canada, which has twice gone to SF/mystery crossover works.
+A juried award presented annually since 1983 by Crime Writers of Canada, which has twice gone to SF/mystery crossover works.

 • 1993 Short Story: "Just Like Old Times" (SF) by Robert J. Sawyer then of Thornhill, Ontario. [press release].*